osipxd/encrypted-datastore/README.md

 # Encrypted DataStore
 [![Version](https://img.shields.io/maven-central/v/io.github.osipxd/encrypted-datastore?style=flat-square)][mavenCentral] [![License](https://img.shields.io/github/license/osipxd/encrypted-datastore?style=flat-square)][license]

-Extensions to store DataStore in `EncryptedFile`.
+Extensions to store DataStore into `EncryptedFile`.

 > [!WARNING]
-> This tiny library will be maintained until an official solution for DataStore encryption will be released by Google.
+> This library will continue to be maintained, but active development will continue until an official DataStore encryption solution is released by Google.
-> Vote for this feature on issue tracker: [b/167697691](https://issuetracker.google.com/issues/167697691)
+> Support the development of this feature by voting for it on the issue tracker: [b/167697691](https://issuetracker.google.com/issues/167697691).

 ---